demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 ## Breaking changes from the previous version of this integration - Atlassian Jira V3

 The following sections list the changes in this version.

+### Commands

+#### The following commands were removed in this version

+* *jira-get-specific-field* - This command was removed, and its functionality is implemented using the *fields* argument in the *jira-get-issue* command.

+* *jira-append-to-field* - This command was removed, and its functionality is implemented using the *action* argument when supplying it the value `append` in the *jira-edit-issue* command.

 ### Arguments